hugomarins/fsrs4remnoteFork/README.md

 ## Usage

-- Install the plugin from the RemNote plugin marketplace by using the link https://www.remnote.com/plugins/dsrscheduler.
+- Install the plugin from the RemNote plugin marketplace by using the link https://www.remnote.com/plugins/fsrs4remnoteFork.
 - Open the settings page and click on [Custom Schedulers].
-- Choose to use "DSR Scheduler" on the "Scheduler Type" dropdown menu (as your Global Default Scheduler or any other scheduler).
+- Choose to use "DSRscheduler" on the "Scheduler Type" dropdown menu (as your Global Default Scheduler or any other scheduler).